 Having an overactive bladder can affect a person’s work, social life, and sleep quality.
-In one study, 65% of people with an overactive bladder said that it affected their quality of life.
+In one study,

 Effective treatment is available in many cases.
 A range of factors can lead to an overactive bladder, and the treatment will depend on the cause and whether the person experiences incontinence.

 Options include home remedies, medication, surgery, and nerve stimulation.
 A doctor can help an individual find the best approach.

 In this article, learn more about how to manage an overactive bladder.

 Find out more about the symptoms and causes of an overactive bladder in our dedicated article here.

 A change in drinking habits